libp2p/docs/content/concepts/multiplex/early-negotiation.md

 Early muxer negotiation is possible through the handshake of security protocols being able to negotiate higher-level protocols.
 The early negotiation takes place as a list of supported stream muxers is shared during the security protocol handshake, and a security protocol extension handles the stream muxer negotiation while it negotiates the secure channel establishment.
-This saves 1 RTT during the libp2p handshake.
+This saves 1 RTT during the libp2p handshake, and, as a result, reduces the TTFB (time to first byte).

 <!-- ADD DIAGRAM -->